okomok/ken/README.md

 # ken 0.1.0-SNAPSHOT

-`ken` is a Haskell DSL in Scala without any elaborate techniques:
+`ken` is a Haskell DSL in Scala without any elaborate technique:

     import com.github.okomok.ken._